Age discrimination is the adverse treatment of an employee based on their age—typically over age 40—rather than on their individual merit.

 Age discrimination is unlawful in any phase of employment including job postings, job descriptions, interviews, hiring, salaries, job assignments, merit increases, performance management and evaluation, training, disciplinary actions, promotions, demotions, benefits, employment termination, and layoffs.

 Any action that an employer takes that adversely affects a disproportionate number of employees over 40 is also age discrimination.
-In fact, according to the U.S. Equal Employment Opportunity Commission (EEOC), “the ADEA allows employers to favor older workers based on age even when doing so adversely affects a younger worker who is 40 or younger.”
+According to the U.S. Equal Employment Opportunity Commission (EEOC), the ADEA allows employers to favor older workers based on age, "even when doing so adversely affects a younger worker who is 40 or older.”

-This meant that the classifications of every potentially laid-off employee had to be checked for possible discrimination.
-This meant that the employer had to check the ages of employees, their race, gender, and all of the areas of potential discrimination to make certain that no one class was more adversely affected by the layoff decisions.
+Therefore, the classifications of every potentially laid-off employee would need to be checked for possible discrimination to make sure that no one class of employee was more adversely affected by the layoff decisions.
+Otherwise, the company faces the threat of age discrimination lawsuits.

 The ADEA also prohibits age discrimination among employees who are older than 40.
 As an example, employers may not discriminate against a 60-year-old employee in favor of a 50-year-old employee.